genestack/user-tutorials/source/guide/platform-overview.rst

   experiment (you can import Affymetrix, Agilent or GenePix microarrays);
 - **Sequencing Assay** - Raw sequencing data associated with a specific NGS experiment;
-- **Micriarray Annotation** - Annotation file containing information about association of microarray probes to biological entities like genes, transcripts and proteins;
+- **Microarray Annotation** - Annotation file containing information about association of microarray probes to biological entities like genes, transcripts and proteins;
 - **Continuous Genomic Data** - Contains information on continuous genome